 In the same way sin sacrifices to God symbolically “cleansed” His people, Jesus’ actions physically cleansed us.
 He became the sacrifice and the offering.
 Every day He spoke and healed people, this was evident.

 Love Of Christ Overcame Our Sin

 He became tainted because of us.
 He was dirty because time was short.
 He became a servant to everyone.
-Physical evidence of His tainted body remain in the holes in His feet and hands.
+Physical evidence of His tainted body remains in the holes in His feet and hands.
 We sacrificed Him.
 Our darkness weighed on Him.
-He became our sin…our death because He loved us.
+He became our sin and our death… because He loved us.

 (NIV) Matthew 3:11, “I baptize you with water for repentance.
 But after me comes One who is more powerful than I, whose sandals I am not worthy to carry.
 He will baptize you with the Holy Spirit and fire.”